ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 POST /_open/auth

-Obtain a JSON Web Token (JWT) from the credentials of an ArangoDB user account.
+Obtain a JSON Web Token (JWT) from the credentials of an ArangoDB user account or a user’s access token.
 You can use the JWT in the Authorization HTTP header as a Bearer token to authenticate requests.

 The lifetime for the token is controlled by the --server.session-timeout startup option.